-- Easier decision making abilities due to sharper cognitive functioning
+- Easier decision-making abilities due to sharper cognitive functioning

 Guided meditation for healing – how does it work?

 Thoughts and feelings have been shown to evoke physiological responses, something that a lot of us can attest to even without research.
-Strategies to decrease anxiety, stress and negativity can bolster your immune system and help prevent illness and boost recovery.
-Going through an illness or a severe injury can be quite stressful and anything that you can do to calm your mind and experience relaxation while you recover will boost your healing remarkably.
+Strategies to decrease anxiety, stress and negativity can bolster your immune system help prevent illness and boost recovery.
+Going through an illness or a severe injury can be quite stressful and anything that you can do to calm your mind while you recover will boost your healing remarkably.
 This is why guided meditation can help.

 - Chronic pain